 Scenario 3: A hacker manipulates a video of a president, then puppets them to declare war on another country.

 We live in a cauldron of cheap visual proliferation.
 So much of what we value—social connections, commerce, representations of self, politics, art, and secret desires—is increasingly conveyed through shorthand on a digital screen.
-As reality TV stars become politicians, selfies become hashtag-identities, complex sociopolitical critiques are reduced to tweets, and our activist itch is scratched by liking a divisive Facebook post, we are, unwittingly, forced to constantly reevaluate and attempt to parse the “real” from the “fake.”
-Overloaded by media, our need to make sense of complex information by containing it in quick binary-based discernment—i.e. real/fake, good/bad, man/woman—leaves us disempowered and reduced to slotting.
+As reality TV stars become politicians, selfies become hashtag identities, complex sociopolitical critiques are reduced to tweets, and our activist itch is scratched by liking a divisive Facebook post, we are, unwittingly, forced to constantly reevaluate and attempt to parse the “real” from the “fake.”
+Overloaded by media, our need to make sense of complex information by containing it in quick binary-based discernment—i.e., real/fake, good/bad, man/woman—leaves us disempowered and reduced to slotting.

-So I wonder: How can we cultivate new methods of sensing the world that aren’t reliant on a categorical flattening of complexity into the quantitative binary of real/fake?
+So I wonder: how can we cultivate new methods of sensing the world that aren’t reliant on a categorical flattening of complexity into the quantitative binary of real/fake?

 As a composer and visual artist, I work in a third space between the visual and the sonic to produce synesthetic, hybrid content.
 What I call Trans-Sensing Modalities are methods that trans people—specifically those who identify as transgender, but also people whose subjectivity is unmoored from the dominant culture—intuitively cultivate to navigate the world.
-An emphasis on sensory presence and integration, like trans, is a reprioritization of the nuanced body, the flexible body, the imagined body, and the listening body, one that is able to perceive information beyond a quick binary-based flattening.
+An emphasis on sensory presence and integration, such as trans, is a reprioritization of the nuanced body, the flexible body, the imagined body, and the listening body, one that is able to perceive information beyond a quick binary-based flattening.